 What Are Dermal Fillers?

-Typically, dermal fillers are injected in the face, such as forehead and lips.
+Typically, dermal fillers are injected into the face, such as the forehead and lips.
 Dermal fillers are also used as a way to help diminish facial lines and restore volume and fullness in the face.

 The injection of dermal fillers has grown popular within the past few years.
 According to the American Society of Plastic Surgeons, there has been approximately 2.6 million dermal filler injections in 2018 alone.